mealie-recipes/mealie/dev/dev-notes.md

   - [x] Settings
   - [x] Themes
 - [x] Remove Print / Debug Code
-- [ ] Support how to Sections and how to steps
+- [ ] Support how to sections and how to steps
 - [ ] Recipe request by category/tags